Functions & NL Syntax

 - Syntax

-compound(principal, rate, duration, period?)- Aliases
+compound(principal, rate, periods, period?)- Aliases

-compound...by...over(input syntax),compound...by...monthly...over(input syntax)- Example
+compound...by...over(input syntax)- Example

 compound(1000, 5%, 10 years, monthly) → 1647.01